Acer0ni/Addy-the-disc-bot/README.md

 ### **!uptime**

-responds with how long the bot has been online
+Responds with how long the bot has been online.

 ## High Scores Lookup